Carnegie History Center reproduction policies, procedures and fees

 Individuals failing to leave when requested by library or law enforcement officer may be charged with criminal trespass under Texas Penal Code 30.05.
 Criminal activities that occur on library property will be reported to law enforcement.
 In most situations, a customer banned from the library may appeal the ban to the Library Advisory Board.
 However, a customer who commits criminal acts on library property may be banned from all library locations and such evictions will not be subject to appeal.

-- View the Bryan City Council Resolution establishing and providing for the addition and revision of policies and procedures for the Bryan + College Station Public Library System
+The Bryan City Council passed a Resolution in 2007 establishing and providing for the addition and revision of policies and procedures for the Bryan + College Station Public Library System.

 The safety of children in the library is a serious concern to library staff and the Library Advisory Board.
 The libraries are public buildings and as such, anyone can enter them.
 Library staff have many duties to perform in order to serve all library customers.
 They cannot monitor the whereabouts of customers, including children.
 Staff cannot assume responsibility for the care and safety of unattended children in the library.
 Parents and responsible caregivers are expected to provide supervision for children in the library.